otaodofino/Spark-AR_LUT-plus-PICKER-From-zero-to-hero/README.md

 ![Image](https://github.com/otaodofino/Spark-AR_LUT-plus-PICKER-From-zero-to-hero/blob/master/Simple_LUTPICKER.png)

 The script controls the NativeUI Picker and provides an index number on the Patches stage which changes the CurrentFrame on a Texture Sequence.
-You should just replace
+You can edit the script to add/remove LUTs or add extra-funcionality, sending data outta the script thru the Patches Module.

 # Downloads